HOMEMADE FRIES (AIR FRYER)

 Complete list of ingredients and amounts can be found in the recipe card below.

-These 3 simple ingredients will have you well on your way to making crispy Air Fryer fries from scratch right at home.
-Other than an Air Fryer, DUH, you will need:
+These 3 simple ingredients will have you well on your way to making crispy air fryer fries from scratch right at home.
+Other than an air fryer, DUH, you will need:

 • Potatoes: The best potatoes for homemade french fries IMHO is anything high-starch such as Russet.
 They’re denser than other potatoes, hold less moisture and have a thicker skin.
 I’m always in favour of leaving the skin on because that’s the part that crisps up in the oven and makes them exxxxtra delicious.
 However, you can peel them if you prefer.
 Try to choose potatoes that are long and wide and similar in size to one another so your cuts/fries will turn out even and therefore take the same amount of time to cook.